An Elephant for Aristotle: Reception

 Contemporary reviews of the novel were favorable.
 The Chicago Daily Tribune called it "an amazing narrative vehicle for the display of ... a fairly complete composite of the life and times of which the author writes" and praised its "ever-freshly welling vein of humor."
 The New York Times called it an "engaging new historical novel," and stated that "by hybridizing a Middle-Eastern travelogue with an Alexandrine comedy of manners, the author has produced a specimen only slightly less rare than elephants in Westchester–to wit, a historical novel with a sense of humor."
 It highlighted de Camp's endowment of each his various characters "with a particular modern accent or dialect" to "differentiate the multitude of nationalities in Alexander's empire," noting that the device "adds to the entertainment."
 The Washington Post called it an "engaging new novel," and pronounced that "if all books on ancient history were written with the free-flowing grace of An Elephant for Aristotle, many more of us would have an appreciation of the civilizations that came before ours."
 It stated the author "has given this historical novel a different treatment–one which scrupulously tries to respect historical fact but doesn't take itself too seriously–the change is all for the better."

+P. Schuyler Miller in Astounding Science Fiction had a more negative reaction than other reviewers, contrasting de Camp unfavorably with such authors as Edgar Pangborn, "a gifted writer who can make any people warm and real and a part of their times," and Talbot Mundy, whose characters take on "three solid dimensons in a way that only Leon himself comes close to doing" in de Camp's novel—and even de Camp himself, in his "classic" Lest Darkness Fall.
+Miller admits that "[t]he worried, self-deprecating professional soldier, Leon, does add up to more than a shadow," with "the most believable part of the book com[ing] when he finds himself at home in Thessaly, with his own people."
+But "[t]his may be a case of art becoming too much of a good thing, for the person Leon is would take exactly this matter-of-fact view of his amazing journey, but a hero can be too self-effacing."
+And he feels de Camp "does not manage" to make his other characters as convincingly real.
+He finds its "flaw" in a plot composed "like strings of almost identical beads--separate little episodes, each lovingly constructed, [but] held together only by the continuity of the central characters," leaving it "full of fascinating incident but ... an intellectual adventure rather than something that happens to real people."
+Miller dismisses the author's use of English dialects to represent those of ancient Greece as "an interesting gimmick, ... logical but somewhat annoying."